MinHuang28/Cam/_pages/cv.md

 ======
 * **Ph.D in Earth Sciences, University of Cambridge, 2022-now**
   * Supervisor: Prof. John Rudge
-  * Proposed PhD project: Numerical modeling of melt migration in the subduction zones.
+  * Ongoing PhD project: Reaction-infiltration instability in the partially molten mantle.

 * **M.S. in Geodynamics, Institute of Geology and Geophysics, Chinese Academy of Sciences, 2019-2022**
   * Supervisor: Dr. Yang Li